wildonion/gem/core/stripewh/README.md

 > note that live (test) webhooks only work in a live (test) environment, so make sure you're creating a webhook based on your environment which can be switched in stripe dashboard panel.

+> each time you change the `STRIPE_*` vars with new keys you need to redeploy the container.

 step 0. fill the `STRIPE_*` vars inside the `.env` with your live (test) keys

 step 1. deploy the docker container of `stripewh` server